 Social Action in Our Communities

 The EUU supports social action and justice in many different ways, from volunteering in soup kitchens to collecting and distributing backpacks, books, clothing, glasses, soap, and towels.
-This year, we were able to sponsor charitable contributions by fellowships which were invited to submit a request and then donate to local organizations.
+In 2018, we were able to sponsor charitable contributions by fellowships which were invited to submit a request and then donate to local organizations.
 Four of the fellowships that submitted applications are featured in this issue: Wiesbaden, Brussels, Paris, and the Netherlands.
-Although the deadline for further applications has now passed, the Social Action Coordinators strongly encourage other fellowships and members-at-large to consider local organizations that they feel are worth supporting in the future.
+The Social Action Coordinators strongly encourage other fellowships and members-at-large to consider local organizations that they feel are worth supporting in the future.
 This is a great way to work toward EUU’s goal of fostering a culture of social engagement and personal development both within the EUU and in our local communities.

 Giving Refugees a Voice in Wiesbaden – The Story Store